telliott99/SimpleView/README.md

 Helper:  helperDoIt
 ```

-We can pass data from the helper to the calling function just by returning it.
+We can pass data from the helper to the calling function just by returning the right data structure.

 However, you may occasionally need to obtain a reference to the MainWindowController (or the View) from somewhere like **Helper.swift**.

-We can get a reference to the App Delegate and MWC with:
+We obtain a reference to the App Delegate and MWC with:

 ```css
 import Cocoa